William Prince (musician): Awards and accolades

 Prince won the Western Canadian Music Award for Aboriginal Artist of the Year in 2016.
 He received a Canadian Folk Music Award nomination for Aboriginal Songwriter of the Year at the 12th Canadian Folk Music Awards.
-Prince won the Juno Award for Contemporary Roots Album of the Year at the Juno Awards of 2017 for his debut album Earthly Days and was a finalist for the Roots Album of the Year and Indigenous Music Album of the Year.
+Prince won the Juno Award for Contemporary Roots Album of the Year at the Juno Awards of 2017 for his debut album, Earthly Days, and was a finalist for Indigenous Music Album of the Year.

 His song "The Spark" won the 2020 SOCAN Songwriting Prize.

 His 2020 album Reliever received a nomination for Contemporary Roots Album of the Year at the Juno Awards of 2021.
 He won two Canadian Folk Music Awards at the 16th Canadian Folk Music Awards in 2021, for Contemporary Album of the Year and English Songwriter of the Year.

 At the 2021 Juno ceremony, Prince and Serena Ryder performed "The Spark" at Toronto's Church of the Holy Trinity.
-In 2022, Prince and Ryder also released the standalone single "Sing Me a Song".
+In 2022, Prince and Ryder also released the standalone singles "Sing Me a Song" and "River of Tears".

-In 2022 he appeared at the Buffy Sainte-Marie tribute concert Buffy Sainte-Marie: Starwalker, performing both "Up Where We Belong" as a duet with Marie-Mai and "Now That the Buffalo's Gone" with the surviving members of The Tragically Hip.
+Stand in the Joy won the Juno Award for Contemporary Roots Album of the Year at the Juno Awards of 2024, and Prince was nominated for Songwriter of the Year for the songs "Broken Heart of Mine", "Easier and Harder" and "When You Miss Someone".
+At the 19th Canadian Folk Music Awards, he won Contemporary Album of the Year for Stand in the Joy, Solo Artist of the Year, and Single of the Year for "When You Miss Someone".
+Prince's album Stand in the Joy was nominated for Alternative Country Album of the Year at the 2024 Canadian Country Music Awards.